Configuration Reference¶

 development_commit = "commit"

-Multiple drains can point at the same chain.
-That lets you change agent policy without rewriting the workflow itself.
+In practice: chains define fallback order for one kind of work; drains map workflow steps to those chains.
+Multiple drains can point at the same chain, which lets you change agent policy without rewriting the workflow itself.

 User stories: what to edit for common goals¶